lanl/benchmarks/doc/sphinx/06_umt/umt.rst

 The number of corners in a mesh cell is 8 for the 3D unstructured mesh problem.
 (For a 2D mesh problem it would be 4.)

+Source code modifications
+-------------------------a

+Please see :ref:`GlobalRunRules` for general guidance on allowed modifications.
+For UMT, we define the following restrictions on source code modifications:

+Solver input in the test driver is includes arrays such as 'thermo_density' and 'electron_specific_heat'.
+These arrays currently contain a constant value across the array, as the benchmarks use a simplified single material problem.
+For example, 1.31 for thermo_density.
+These arrays should not be collapsed to a scalar, as production problems of interest will have a spread of values in these arrays for multi-material problems.

 Building
 ========